 "I was so happy [for Wilma] I was bursting all the buttons off my shirt,” Temple said of the sports moment judged the greatest in school history.

-But there's more to the story of the Tigerbelles, which TSU's Lucas Johnson told:
+But there's more to the story of the Tigerbelles, told by TSU's Lucas Johnson:

 No matter what history is made at the Olympics in Rio this year, Tennessee State University will always have a place in the record books when it comes to the Games.